10 Best Herbal Tinctures For Sunburn

 echinacea purpurea tincture

-Echinacea purpurea herbal tinctures are often used for their purported anti-inflammatory and immune-boosting properties, though they are not specifically formulated to treat sunburn.
+Echinacea purpurea herbal tinctures are traditionally used for their immune-boosting properties, but they are not specifically formulated or recommended for treating sunburn.

 10. Silybum marianum